January 2, 2019

 What to Do When You Have a Baby

 By Clete Albitz, CFP®

 It is also a good idea to update your account beneficiaries and establish or review your estate planning documents (will and/or living trust).
 You will likely want your new child listed in some capacity as a beneficiary or contingent beneficiary on your accounts which is not always automatic.
-Establishing a will and/or living trust to name guardians and determine who will take care of your children if you are unable to do so allows you rather than the state decide what is best for your children.
+Establishing a will and/or living trust to name guardians and determine who will take care of your children if you are unable to do so allows you, rather than the state, to decide what is best for your children.

-Lastly, with all your efforts focused on the new baby, don’t forget to take care of yourself and ensure you continue funding your own personal savings and retirement accounts.
+Lastly, with all your efforts focused on the new baby, do not forget to take care of yourself and ensure you continue funding your own personal savings and retirement accounts.
 When prioritizing where to allocate your savings, remember that there are loans for college, but not for retirement.
 Now back to changing diapers.
 Enjoy your little one!

 Before investing, the investor should consider whether the investor’s or beneficiary’s home state offers any state tax or other benefits available only from that state’s 529 Plan.